MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 - Sign in from another device, using Authenticator App
 - PIN

-## Additional tips for managing your HoloLens 2 devices
+## More tips for managing your HoloLens 2 devices

 This table helps to illustrate how long it takes to get to app launch for the most common scenarios.